genepi/umi-pipeline-nf/docs/usage.md

 When called with `nextflow run Genepi/umi-pipeline-nf --help` this will display the parameter options and quit.

 ## Software Dependencies

-There are different ways to provide the required software dependencies for the pipeline.
-The recommended method is to use the Conda, Docker or Singularity profiles as provided by the pipeline.

 ### `-profile <ARG>`
 Use this parameter to choose a preset configuration profile.
 Profiles available with the pipeline are: